 - Let batter sit while you line a 8x8 or 9x9 baking dish with parchment paper.

-- Evenly spread batter into baking dish and bake for 35-40 minutes, until a toothpick comes out clean.
+- Evenly spread batter into baking dish and bake for 35-40 minutes, until a toothpick comes out with a few crumbs on it.

-- To make the second icing option, combine all ingredients together in a bowl and mix well until you have a thicker, spreadable icing.
+- To make the third frosting option, combine all ingredients together in a bowl and mix well until you have a thick, spreadable icing.
 If the icing is too runny for any reason, add more powdered sugar.

-- Once cake is cooled, remove from pan and ice.
+- Once cake is cooled, remove from pan and frost.
 I like to add more crushed walnuts on top, but decorate as desired.
 Slice, serve, and enjoy!

 Leave a Reply